-On December 31, 2018, the current financial assets amounted to €283.5 million compared to €168.9 million on December 31, 2017.
-These current financial assets relate to financial instruments in the form of money market funds with a recommended investment horizon of 6 months.
+On December 31, 2019, the current financial assets amounted to €1,004.5 million compared to €283.5 million on December 31, 2018.
+These current financial assets relate to:

+- Financial instruments in the form of money market funds with a recommended investment horizon of 6 months.
 These funds are highly liquid investments and can be readily converted into a known amount of cash, but because of their historical volatility these funds cannot be classified as cash and cash equivalents.
-Values recognized on the balance sheet are the fair values, with changes in fair value going through profit and loss.
+Values recognized on the balance sheet are the fair values, with changes in fair value going through profit and loss. - USD term accounts with a maturity of six months.

-Please also refer to note 6.1 for more information on the financial instruments.
+Please also refer to note 27 for more information on the financial instruments.